PeiyiXiong/HW4/README.md

 Important for the View layer: ScoreManager never changes the rules of the game; it only reacts to events.
 It doesn't mention PlayerController or PipeMovement; it just listens for global events to change the presentation.
 ### Decoupling Mechanisms: Events & Singleton
 #### 1. GameEvents: Decoupling Control and View with Event-Driven Design
-The GameEvents static class (a central event bus) is the primary tool for decoupling the Controller (PlayerController) and View (ScoreManager).
+The GameEvents static class, a central event bus, is the primary tool for decoupling the Controller (PlayerController) and View (ScoreManager).
 It defines typed events for core game state changes:

-OnScoreIncreased: Triggered by PlayerController (line 41) when the player passes a ScoreZone; handled by ScoreManager (line 47) to update the score.
+OnScoreIncreased: Triggered by PlayerController when the player passes a ScoreZone, handled by ScoreManager to update the score.

-OnPlayerDied: Triggered by PlayerController (line 35) on pipe collision; handled by ScoreManager (line 59) to show game over UI and stop gameplay.
+OnPlayerDied: Triggered by PlayerController on pipe collision, handled by ScoreManager to show game over UI and stop gameplay.

-OnPlayerJumped: Triggered by PlayerController (line 25) on spacebar press; handled by ScoreManager (line 89) to play jump audio.
+OnPlayerJumped: Triggered by PlayerController on spacebar press, handled by ScoreManager to play jump audio.

 This event-driven flow ensures: